Newport Beach Library

 History of the Newport Beach Public Library

-The Newport Beach Public Library has a long history of service to the community.
+The Newport Beach Public Library has served the community for over 100 years.
 The current library customers can be grateful to the many groups of dedicated people who worked over the past century to make the library a reality in Newport Beach.

 1909-1939